 Evergreen, Trees, Semi-evergreen

 From Taiwan.
-To 15–30 ft. high and wide, with drooping branchlets and glossy green, oval, 2–4-in. leaves with pointed tips.
+Grows to 15–30 ft. tall and wide, with drooping branchlets and glossy green, oval, 2–4-in. leaves with pointed tips.
 Masses of flowers appear in winter and early spring, followed by small, inedible fruit.
-See Pear for edible varieties.
+(See Pear for edible varieties.)
 Left to its own devices, this becomes a broad, sprawling shrub.
 Can be espaliered, but is most often grown as a single- or multitrunked tree.
-Semideciduous in coldest part of its range.
+Semideciduous in coldest parts of its range.
 Very susceptible to fireblight.

 Native to Australia.
 This groundcover grows to 3–6 in. high and 9 ft. wide, with a dense coverin...

 Small, spiny cacti from South America, generally grown in pots.
 There is an enormous number of species...

 Mat-forming, spreading plant to 4 in. tall, 1 ft. wide, with long, slender, rich green leaves.
 Cluster...